Arrowyi/DependencyTask/README.md

 # DependencyTask
 This lib is the framework for dependency tasks, specially for the asynchronous tasks.
 ## Backgroud
 Image that there is a progress with some steps, and the order of the dependencies for those steps maybe not fixed.
-Most ofter ,like in the android app, we need to do some initilaize progress, such as require permissions , check the account or do some asynchronous progress before letting the user to use the app, and there may be some dependency between the steps， for some requirements , the order of the dependencies may be changed， this lib is just for that scenario.
+Most often ,like in the android app, we need to do the initilaize progress, such as require permissions , check the account or do some asynchronous initialized progress before letting the user use the app, and there may be some dependency between the steps， for some requirements , the order of the dependencies would be changed， this lib is just for that scenario.

 ## Installation